cgranell/tfm-ideas/README.md

 The location of population during the day is determined by the location of economic, social and leisure facilities which pull population off their residences, driving commuting flows and other forms of daily trips.
 Daytime population distribution thus varies greatly from night-time distribution, and it is much more challenging to infer.

 Related: ENACT project (“ENhancing ACTivity and population mapping”), https://ec.europa.eu/jrc/en/publication/enhancing-activity-and-population-mapping-exploratory-research-project-interim-report

-Title: **Impact of the Tobler’s first law of geography (Tobler, 1970)**.
-Summary: Explore the literature works (1970-today) that reference or explicitly mention Tobler Law, and analyse their motives to do so, creating a network of influences of the Tobler law.
-In what application domanis is Tobler's first law of geography mention?
-What is the variability of the impact of this law?
-[Waldo R. Tobler](https://www.tandfonline.com/doi/full/10.1080/15230406.2018.1447399)

 Title: **Europeana - Platial analysis, processing and visualisation**